Showcasing Farmers’ Climate-Smart Actions at COP26

 This firsthand experience gives me an important story to tell at gatherings such as COP26: Although farmers are often perceived as part of the climate-change problem, we are in fact an essential part of the climate-change solution.
 The solution literally lies below our feet—in the soil as all the farmers of the world know.

 This was my major message at COP26, which I attended as the Regenerative Agricultural Fellow at the Climate Champions Team.
-Dans ce rôle, I supported farmers from across the world in showcasing their actions to the negotiators and other stakeholders, and I had the opportunity to present what exactly we do on our farm in Poland.
+In this role, I supported farmers from across the world in showcasing their actions to the negotiators and other stakeholders, and I had the opportunity to present what exactly we do on our farm in Poland.

 Because this was not the first opportunity I have had to meet with diverse stakeholders, including policymakers and climate negotiators, I was not surprised that many of the conference-goers were receptive to hearing and learning from farmers’ work with many actively looking for knowledge.
 They’re willing to talk to farmers and understand us.
 Once they understand us, they appreciate us.